 Nature and scope of the financial advice given

-Vahry Insurance provides advice to our clients about life insurance, health insurance and KiwiSaver.
+Vahry Insurance provides advice to our clients about life insurance, disability and health insurance.

 Our financial advisers provide financial advice in relation to these financial advice products.